-About the showOlivier Award-winning stage veteran Sheila Hancock stars in the stage adaptation of the hit 1970’s dark comedy Harold and Maude.
+About the showLinda Marlowe takes over the title role from Sheila Hancock, starring in the stage adaptation of the hit 1970’s dark comedy Harold and Maude.
 Playing at London’s Charing Cross Theatre for a limited season, the original two-time Golden Globe Award-nominated film was directed by Hal Ashby and starred Ruth Cordon and Bud Cort.

 Written by Colin Higgins, Harold and Maude is a unique romantic tale of a most unlikely pairing: a compulsive, ultimately self-destructive 18-year old man and a wild and wicked bohemian lady.
 Whilst Harold Parker Chasen attends strangers’ funerals for entertainment and stages multiple fake suicides, Dame Marjorie “Maude” is a completely free spirit who insists on living each day to the fullest.